quisquous/cactbot/docs/LogGuide.md

 The `instance` parameter is identical to `instance` in [actor control line)](#line33).
 See above for more information.

 The `id` parameter identifies the visual effect that will be rendered in the game.
+For example,
-For example, in P6S, id '00020001' equates to a '+'-shaped tile and id '00400020' equates to an 'x'-shaped tile.
+in P6S, id '00020001' equates to a '+'-shaped tile and id '00400020' equates to an 'x'-shaped tile.
-Ids do not appear to be unique across multiple instances: as the above examples illustrate, id '00020001' is used in both P5S and P6S to render completely different visual effects.
+Ids do not appear to be unique across multiple instances: as the above examples illustrate id '00020001' is used in both P5S and P6S to render completely different visual effects.

+That said,
-That said, it does appear from initial analysis that when a map effect is rendered, a second MapEffect line with an id of '00080004' is sent at the conclusion of the effect, which may correspond to removal of the effect.
+it does appear from initial analysis that when a map effect is rendered, a second MapEffect line with an id of '00080004' is sent at the conclusion of the effect, which may correspond to removal of the effect.
 This appears to be consistent behavior across several fights so far, but more information is needed.

 The `location` parameter indicates the location in the current instance where the effect will be rendered.
 Locations are not consistent across instances and appear to be unique to each instance.
 E.g., a location of '05' in P6S corresponds to one of the 16 tiles on the map floor, whereas the '05' location in P5S appears to correspond to different map coordinates.